jaredlang/weather-agent/README.md

 7. Improve the performance
     * On local CPU TTS takes 2-4 minutes and stable-diffusion takes 20-40 minutes.
     * On P4000 or RTX6000, it takes half of that time.
 The cost is about $0.5/hr on Paperspace bare metal VM.
-    * To be tested on a hosted environment
+    * To be tested on a hosted environment (Huggingface, Azure OpenAI or AWS Sagemaker)

 8. Set up an async running model for web ui
     * Start a process and notify the user when it is generated
     * Store the historical inputs and outputs for the future reference

-9. Add the review steps to the creation process
+9. Add the review steps to review/critic the generated content
     * Allow human to review the output of each step
-    * Use AI agents
+    * Use AutoGen and AI assistants

 10. Implement multi-processing for text2speech and text2image.
 (DONE)
     * Use multiprocessing

+11. Store the generated data for the future reference.
+    * Store text/audio/image into blob storage
+    * Create UI to retrieve the stored content